2012

 -

-NOAA CoastWatch provides SST data from NASA's Aqua Spacecraft.
+NOAA CoastWatch distributes chlorophyll-a concentration data from NASA's Aqua satellite.
 Measurements are gathered by the Moderate Resolution Imaging Spectroradiometer (MODIS) carried aboard the spacecraft.
-Currently, only daytime imagery is supported.
+Data is received from the satellite and processed to level 2 by the Oregon State University (OSU) College of Oceanic and Atmospheric Sciences (COAS).

 -